-The globalization and improved possibilities of mobility (e.g. hitch rides) permitted traveling and inclusion of ethnic dresses and embroideries as well as jewelry.
+The globalization and improved possibilities of mobility (e.g. hitch rides) permitted traveling and inclusion of ethnic dresses and embroideries (see this guide for styling embroidery) as well as jewelry.
 Since the new movement had its origins in North America, fringes, beading, turquoise jewelry and mixed prints as well as wide dresses joined the Bohemian style choices.
-The former three elements have their origin in Native American tradition while the latter goes back to the dresses of the pioneer times.
-The previous to last addition has roots in the American Civil War when women crafted quilted blankets from old clothes and/or left-over fabric for the soldiers.
+The former three elements have their origin in Native American tradition; while the latter goes back to the dresses of the pioneer times.
+The previous to last addition has its roots in the American Civil War.
+During that time, women crafted quilted blankets from old clothes and/or left-over fabric for the soldiers.

 Modern Bohemian Style

 Like so often in fashion history, the clothes of the counterculture entered in mainstream.
 The original lifestyle and political ideology (poor, opposition to the traditional values) has gotten lost or at least has been diluted.
 The once effortless, comfortable, cheap, creative mismatch of fashion elements from various epochs and cultures turned into a curated, relaxed, (often expensive,) well-defined, identifiable style.
 In other words